 Rear-end collisions are a common type of car accident.
 They may occur due to texting while driving, distraction, or road rage.
 The injuries in a rear-end collision often include soft tissue injuries, fractures, lacerations, concussions, traumatic brain injury, or whiplash.
-In most cases, the driver of the rear-ending car is presumed to be at fault in New Mexico, but this presumption does not always hold.
-If you are hurt in a rear-end collision in Albuquerque or the surrounding area, you should consult an experienced accident lawyer at the Fine Law Firm before talking to an at-fault driver’s insurer.
+In most cases, the driver of the rear-ending car is presumed to be at fault in New Mexico.
+Although, this presumption does not always hold.
+If you are hurt in a rear-end collision, you should consult an experienced Albuquerque accident lawyer at the Fine Law Firm before talking to an at-fault driver’s insurer.

 Holding a Negligent Driver Accountable for Damages

-In New Mexico, drivers are required to maintain a safe distance from cars in front of them, so that they have enough time to stop.
+In New Mexico, drivers are required to maintain a safe distance from cars in front of them.
 This rule gives rise to a presumption that the car traveling at the rear is at fault for the accident.
 However, the rear driver is not necessarily at fault in a rear-end collision.
 For example, if a front driver’s brake lights are not working and he comes to a complete stop, the rear driver would have no warning that he should also brake and come to a complete stop.
 Or, in another situation, if a driver cuts in front of a driver with insufficient space, the rear driver may not be able to slow in time to avoid a collision.

 All drivers are required to use reasonable care when they drive.
 A failure to use reasonable care, such as by cutting in front of another driver with inadequate space or not hitting the brakes quickly enough, is likely a breach of reasonable care that can result in an accident.
 If you are able to establish the other driver’s negligence, you will be able to recover compensation for any injuries.
 Compensatory damages usually include lost wages, out-of-pocket expenses, medical bills, property damage, and pain and suffering.